Anglican Church of the Good Samaritan

 The Anglican Church of the Good Samaritan is an Anglican church in St. John's, Newfoundland and Labrador, Canada.
-Founded in 2008, it is a member of the Anglican Network in Canada, which separated from the Anglican Church of Canada.
+Founded in 2008, it is a member of the Anglican Diocese of Canada, which separated from the Anglican Church of Canada.
 Since 2022, Good Samaritan has been home to Packer College, ANiC's diocesan seminary.

 History

 The Church of the Good Samaritan was founded in 2008 as part of the Anglican realignment.
 It worshiped at 27 different locations during its first 12 years, but in 2020, the church received an anonymous CAD2.5 million gift that allowed it to purchase the former Anglican Church of St. Michael and All Angels on 10 St. Clare Road in St. John's.
 The church, built in 1959, had been deconsecrated and used as a fitness center.
 (One of St. Michael's former rectors was ANiC Bishop Donald Harvey, who later served as an honorary assistant and bishop in residence at Good Samaritan.)